phanhoang1803/rag_system/README.md

 ## 🎯 Project Overview

-This project implements a robust, modular, and scalable Retrieval-Augmented Generation (RAG) system designed to answer complex user queries by synthesizing information from diverse, heterogeneous data sources.
-The system leverages advanced query understanding, hybrid retrieval strategies, and intelligent answer generation to provide accurate, well-sourced responses for enterprise knowledge management.
+This project delivers a robust, modular, and scalable Retrieval-Augmented Generation (RAG) system engineered to answer complex user queries by synthesizing information from diverse enterprise data.
+By unifying all knowledge sources into a powerful vector database, the system leverages advanced natural language processing (NLP) to provide accurate, contextually relevant, and well-sourced responses.

+Our approach emphasizes a lean, LLM-centric architecture, where the Large Language Model (LLM) is responsible for both understanding nuances in queries and intelligently extracting precise information from the retrieved context, regardless of the original data's structure.

 ### Key Features

-- **Multi-Source Data Ingestion**: Supports structured (CSV, JSON, SQL), semi-structured (Markdown), and unstructured (text) data
+- **Unified Multi-Source Data Ingestion**: Seamlessly processes and indexes documents from various formats (Markdown, Plain Text, PDF, HTML, CSV, JSON) into a single vector store.
-- **Intelligent Query Understanding**: Named Entity Recognition (NER), query rewriting, and intent classification
+- **Advanced Query Understanding**: Utilizes Named Entity Recognition (NER) to identify key entities and LLM-driven Query Rewriting to enhance user queries for optimal retrieval, especially in multi-turn conversations.
-- **Hybrid Retrieval**: Combines vector similarity search with keyword-based retrieval (BM25)
-- **Advanced Re-ranking**: Cross-encoder models for improved retrieval accuracy
+- **Hybrid Retrieval with Re-ranking**: Combines Vector Similarity Search (for semantic understanding) with Keyword-based Retrieval (BM25) for comprehensive recall.
+Results are then refined using a Cross-Encoder Re-ranker to prioritize the most relevant information.
+- **LLM-Centric Answer Synthesis**: Leverages Google Gemini to synthesize concise, accurate, and contextually rich answers directly from the retrieved text nodes.
+The LLM is adept at extracting and formatting specific details (e.g., product prices, employee roles) from unstructured text, even if it originated from structured sources.
-- **Conversation Management**: Maintains chat history for contextual responses
+- **Conversation Management**: Maintains a sliding window of chat history to provide contextual and coherent responses across multi-turn interactions.
-- **Real-time Monitoring**: Prometheus metrics and Grafana dashboards
+- **Real-time Monitoring**: Integrates Prometheus for capturing key application metrics and Grafana for visualizing system performance and health.
-- **Automated Pipeline**: Prefect-orchestrated data ingestion and processing
-- **Production-Ready**: Containerized deployment with FastAPI and Streamlit
+- **Containerized Development & Deployment**: Built with FastAPI for a robust API backend and Streamlit for an intuitive web-based chat interface, all designed for consistent environments via Docker.

 ## 🏗️ System Architecture